CodeSparta/collector-operators/README.md

 ## About
-Koffer Collector Operator Hub uses the Koffer Engine runtime container to enable streamlined low side capture of all required artifacts for deploying OpenShift Operator Hub.
+Koffer Collector Operator Hub uses the Koffer Engine runtime container to enable streamlined low side enumeration and capture of all required artifacts for deploying OpenShift Operator Hub.
 Primarily built to enable airgaped environments in a standard "registry < to > mirror" workflow model conventional to more typical connected local mirror techniques.